 - Salt and Pepper

-- ¼ Cup Almond Milk You can use regular milk, or half n half if you don't need to be dairy free
+- ¼ Cup Almond Milk Can substitute regular milk, or half n half if you don't need to be dairy free.

 - Preheat oven to 350 degrees.